Maxrutto/ccc-kenya/README.md

 ## Features

-- Responsive design optimized for all devices
+- Responsive design and optimized for all devices
 - Image galleries and interactive maps
 - News and events management
 - Contact forms with email integration